JAMA

-The Journal of the American Medical Association (JAMA) is a peer-reviewed medical journal published 48 times a year by the American Medical Association.
+JAMA (The Journal of the American Medical Association) is a peer-reviewed medical journal published 48 times a year by the American Medical Association.
 It publishes original research, reviews, and editorials covering all aspects of biomedicine.
 The journal was established in 1883 with Nathan Smith Davis as the founding editor.
-Kirsten Bibbins-Domingo of the University of California San Francisco became the journal editor-in-chief on July 1, 2022, succeeding Howard Bauchner of Boston University.
+Kirsten Bibbins-Domingo of the University of California, San Francisco became the journal editor-in-chief on July 1, 2022, succeeding Howard Bauchner of Boston University.

+According to Journal Citation Reports, the journal's 2024 impact factor is 55.0, ranking it 4th out of 332 journals in the category "Medicine, General & Internal".

 History

 The journal was established in 1883 by the American Medical Association and superseded the Transactions of the American Medical Association.
-Councilor's Bulletin was renamed the Bulletin of the American Medical Association, which later was absorbed by the Journal of the American Medical Association.
+In the late nineteenth century, medical journals closely resembled other kinds of journalism, and publishing in the journal was understood as a privilege of AMA membership.
+Prior to the 1920s, the editor's main concern was with filling the journal, but between the 1910s and the mid 1920s JAMA entered the "turndown era," when submission volume was high enough to start rejecting submissions based on quality.
+The journal did not institutionalize routine peer review until after World War II.
 In 1960, the journal obtained its current title, JAMA: The Journal of the American Medical Association.
 The journal is commonly referred to as JAMA.

 Continuing medical education

 Continuing Education Opportunities for Physicians was a semiannual journal section providing lists for regional or national levels of continuing medical education (CME).
 Between 1937 and 1955, the list was produced either quarterly or semiannually.
 Between 1955 and 1981, the list was available annually, as the number of CME offerings increased from 1,000 (1955) to 8,500 (1981).
 In 2016, CME transitioned into a digital offering from the JAMA Network called JN Learning CME & MOC from JAMA Network.
 JN Learning provides CME and MOC credit from article and audio materials published within all 12 JAMA Network journals, including JAMA.